 As you can see, prudent use of leverage provides one of the largest contributions to total return on rental real estate investments.
 You get the benefit of all 100% of the appreciation over time even though you put up only 25% of the money; you maximize returns by leveraging other people`s money (OPM).
 In 2017, you can borrow 85% of the purchase price, and with the strategies we teach at Paradigm Life you can borrow the remaining 15% from an insurance company, pushing the rate of return much higher.

 Meanwhile you have been able to reduce asset risk and diversify across several rental markets.
-If you’d like to find out more about using a Wealth Maximization Account to fund your real estate portfolio down payments and dramatically speed up your wealth creation, please contact your Wealth Strategist here at Paradigm Life.
+If you’d like to find out more about using a Wealth Maximization Account to fund your real estate portfolio down payments and dramatically speed up your wealth creation, our team is here for you.